 A major zoning change in 1999 protectively reduced FARs in historically sensitive areas, primarily from 6 to 3 or 4.
 These areas of reduction are shown in pink above.
-The Fulton and Elliott-Chelsea campuses (shown in gray) were carved out of this initiative because they were publicly owned and protected from private speculative development.
+The Fulton and Elliott-Chelsea campuses (shown in gray at upper left and lower right respectively) were carved out of this initiative because they were publicly owned and protected from private speculative development.
 A 2005 zoning change acompanied creation of the Special West Chelsea District along the High Line.
 It allowed residential development in formerly manufacturing districts and increased allowed bulk, primarily from FARs of 5.
 These areas of increase are shown in blue above.
 While they include parts of the West Chelsea Historic District, its buildings already exceeded the newly allowed bulk.